Aids and Adaptations

 How is it paid for?

 If major work is required you may be eligible for a Disabled Facilities Grant from your district or borough council.
-Your Occupational Therapist can apply on your behalf.
+Your Occupational Therapist can support you with your application.

 Where Paradigm is carrying out improvement work in your home, e.g. a new kitchen, and you need adaptations, it is sometimes possible to fit aids and adaptations without a Disabled Facilities Grant, for example, if you need to have the height of kitchen work surfaces changed.
-In these situations we will talk to the OT or surveyor.
-Where their advice is not required, i.e. for a choice between walk-in shower or bath, you can discuss this with the Disabled Facilities Officer.
+In these situations the Disabled Facilities Officer can discuss your options with you and if necessary obtain advice from a surveyor or Occupational Therapist.

 How Paradigm can help